Steven-matos/discord-rsvp-bot/README.md

 - Ask a server admin to grant these permissions to the bot
 - The specific user ID (300157754012860425) has access to all admin commands regardless of role

+### Modal/Setup Commands Not Working?
+- The bot now automatically handles Discord interaction timing issues
+- If a modal fails to appear, you'll get a clear error message to try again
+- Setup processes that fail will automatically clean up their state
+- You can safely retry `/setup_weekly_schedule` or `/edit_event` immediately after failures

 ## 🎯 Tips for Success

 1. **Start Simple**: Set up just a few days first, then add more